A submission form enables your contributors to rate and review your products and services and to ask and answer questions.

 Why are simple submission URLs important?

-It allows you to create and embed a link in the email templates that you use to send emails to contributors.
+A simple submission URL (ssURL) is a structured URL with parameters that contain information for triggering a submission form.
+It allows you to create and embed a link in the email templates that you use to send email messages to contributors.
 It will take a potential contributor directly to the review submission form for a specific product.

 Simple submission URLs are commonly used in email campaigns, review-request email messages, website banners, and splash pages to encourage review volume.